InfintyLab/MMCoVaR/README.md

 # MMCoVaR-
-MMCoVaR: Multimodal COVID-19 Vaccine Focused Data Repository(ASONAM 2021)

-Our collection relies upon publicly available data and is registered as IRB exempt by Stevens Institute of Technology IRB (approved protocol 2021-035(N)).
-We release the data set with the stipulation that those who use it must comply with Twitter’s Terms and Conditions.

-## Description

 This is the repository of MMCoVaR in the paper "MMCoVaR: Multimodal COVID-19 Vaccine Focused Data Repository for Fake News Detection and a Baseline Architecture for Classification", ASONAM 2021.

 MMCoVaR News Dataset: MMCoVaR_News_Dataset.csv

 MMCoVaR Tweet Dataset: MMCoVaR_Tweet_Dataset.csv

+Our collection relies upon publicly available data and is registered as IRB exempt by Stevens Institute of Technology IRB (approved protocol 2021-035(N)).
+We release the data set with the stipulation that those who use it must comply with Twitter’s Terms and Conditions.

 ## Citation